People often confuse Mobile and WiFi wireless internet connections. As a result, they pay twice where they could pay nothing all.

 |Transmitter||WiFi router owned by you||Tower owned by mobile network provider|

 It seems like WiFi can provide a better connection speed.
 But WiFi connects only from your computer/iPad to the router.
 The overall speed is limited by the link to the internet provider.
 In the case of ADSL connections, the link has to go further from the router to the internet and speed is limited by the phone line.
 A typical ADSL speed is only 10Mb/s.
 That is why even brand new expensive WiFi ADSL routers do not improve internet speed much.

-Not everyone knows that they can use their smartphone as a mobile 3G-4G WiFi router – no additional internet account is necessary.
-I’ve seen people purchase more expensive iPads with 4G and pay monthly fees for an additional mobile 4G internet account while all they had to do is turn on tethering setting in their iPhone / Android phones or tablets to share internet connection with a non-4G iPad (WiFi only) or laptop.
-And versa-versa, if you have iPad with 3G already you can use it as a mobile 3G-4G WiFi router too.
+Not everyone knows that they can use their smartphone as a mobile 3G-4G WiFi router - no additional internet account is necessary.
+I´ve seen people purchase more expensive iPads with 4G and pay monthly fees for an additional mobile 4G internet account while all they had to do is turn on tethering setting in their iPhone / Android phones or tablets to share internet connection with a non-4G iPad (WiFi only) or laptop.
+And on the other hand, if you have iPad with 3G already you can use it as a mobile 3G-4G WiFi router too.
 One thing to remember when tethering a device to your phone is the data limit.
 Most mobile accounts come with at least 1Gb of data which is enough for internet browsing and e-mails but may be run out fast if you download a lot.
-For example a movie download can exceed 4Gb.
+For example, a movie download can exceed 4Gb.

 |3G-4G data only plans||Mobile Plans with 3G-4G data|

 |Telstra 4G||1||< 40Mbps||$40||$40||$13||$15+$48upfront||$60 for 1GB data + $600 calls|

 |Virgin||2||<20Mbs||$19||$9.5||0||$7||$49 for 2GB data + $450 calls|